charityyoungblood/StatisticsAndProbability/scalesOfMeasurement.md

         - Order of finishes in a race (1st place, 2nd place)

 3. Interval: (think of definition of Interval - "a SPACE BETWEEN two objects")
-  - Builds upon the characteristics of Ordinal Data through the addition of meaningful differences between two numbers
+  - Builds upon the characteristics of Ordinal Data through the addition of MEANINGFUL DIFFERENCES between two numbers
   - The distance between pairs of "consecutive" numbers is assumed to be equal
   - Interval variables do NOT have a meaningful zero point - A "0" does NOT mean the ABSENCE of an attribute, it refers to a particular, but arbitrary point on the scale
   - Examples of Interval Data: